apache/incubator-kie-kogito-operator/README.md

 ### Deploying Strimzi

+#### Kafka

-[Strimzi](https://strimzi.io/) is an Operator and should be available in the [OperatorHub](https://operatorhub.io/operator/strimzi-kafka-operator).
-In the OpenShift Web Console, go to **Catalog** -> **OperatorHub** in the left menu and search for `Strimzi`.
+[Strimzi](https://strimzi.io/) Operator should be available in the [OperatorHub](https://operatorhub.io/operator/strimzi-kafka-operator).
+In the OpenShift Web Console, go to **Catalog** -> **Installed Operators** in the left menu and search for `Strimzi`.

-Follow the on-screen instructions to install the Strimzi Operator.
-At the end of the process, you should see the Strimzi Operator in the **Installed Operators** tab:
+You should see the Strimzi Operator in the **Installed Operators** tab:

 ![Strimzi Installed](docs/img/strimzi_installed.png?raw=true)

-Next, create a Kafka cluster and a Kafka Topic for the Data Index Service to connect.
+Next, create a Kafka cluster for the Data Index Service to connect.
 Click the name of the Strimzi Operator, then click the **Kafka** tab and click **Create Kafka**.
 Accept the default options to create a three-node Kafka cluster.
 If this is a development environment, consider setting the Zookeeper and Kafka replicas to 1 to conserve resources.

 After a few minutes, you should see the pods running and the services available: